RealImage/QLedger/README.md

 #### Metadata for Querying and Reports

 Transactions and accounts can be tagged with arbitrary number of key-value pairs which helps in grouping and filtering by one or more criteria.

-The keys are usually a plain string and the values can be one of string, numbers, boolean, arrays(of string, numbers or boolean) or an object.
-The object values can be composite of all the above types in recursive manner.
+The keys and values are limited to be simple ASCII strings for now.

 For transactions, the tags can be available either while creation or can later be tagged.
 But the accounts can be tagged only after it is created through a transaction.

 Both transactions and accounts can be re-tagged multiple times.
-When a same key is re-tagged, the old value will be overwritten by the new value.
-When a new key is available while re-tagging, the key & value will be added to the existing list of tags.
+Duplicate key-value pairs are simply ignored.

-A typical tags object will be as follows:
+A typical tags list will be as follows:
 ```
 {
-  "key1": null,
-  "key2": null,
-  "key3": "val1",
-  "key4": ["val1, "val2", "val3"],
-  "key5": {
-    "key51": {
-      "key511": "val1"
-    },
-    "key52": ["val1", "val2"]
+  tags: [
+    {"key": "k1", "value": ""},             // Key only
+    {"key": "k2", "value": "v2"},           // Key Value
+    {"key": "k3.n1.n2", "value": "v3"},     // Nested key using (.)
+    {"key": "k4:n1:n2", "value": "v4"},     // Nested key using (:)
+    {"key": "k5", "value": "1234"},         // Numerical value as string
+    {"key": "k6", "value": "2017-12-01"},   // Date value as string
+    {"key": "k7", "value": "av1"},          // Array values "av1", "av2", "av3"
+    {"key": "k7", "value": "av2"},
+    {"key": "k7", "value": "av3"}
+  ]
 }
-}
 ```
+> The key value formats here are just samples and they can be any possible ASCII combination.

 The transactions can be tagged while creation as follows:
 #### POST `/v1/transactions`